 Dr. Stal received his medical degree from the University of Western Ontario in 1992.
 He completed his training in Internal Medicine at the University of Toronto in 1995 and then completed subspecialty training in Gastroenterology at the University of Western Ontario in 1997.
 Dr. Stal joined the Division of Gastroenterology at Women's College Hospital in 1998 as a clinician teacher.
 In 2004, he completed the two-year Master Teacher Program offered by the Department of Medicine at U of T. Dr. Stal is an Associate Professor of Medicine at the University of Toronto.

 In May 2013, Dr. Stal became the Division Head of Gastroenterology at WCH.
-He took over the role as Physician Lead of WCH’s ambulatory electronic patient record (aEPR) in April 2015.
+He took on the role as Physician Champion of WCH’s ambulatory electronic patient record (aEPR) in April 2015.

-In 2005, he was the recipient of the Ambulatory Teaching Award from the Department of Medicine at Sunnybrook & Women’s College in recognition of excellence in teaching in the outpatient setting of both undergraduate students and postgraduate trainees.
-In 2007, Dr. Stal was the recipient of the WCH Pre-Clerkship Education Award for outstanding performance and lasting contribution to Pre-Clerkship Education.
+In 2005, Dr. Stal was the recipient of the Ambulatory Teaching Award from the Department of Medicine at Sunnybrook & Women’s College in recognition of excellence in teaching in the outpatient setting of both undergraduate students and postgraduate trainees.
+In 2007, he was the recipient of the WCH Pre-Clerkship Education Award for outstanding performance and lasting contribution to Pre-Clerkship Education.
 In 2012, he was the recipient of the WCH Undergraduate Education Award in recognition of excellence in teaching, educational leadership, and educational administration at the Undergraduate level.
-Also in 2012, Dr. Stal was awarded the Lou Cole Award for educational excellence in the GI division at U of T.
+Also in 2012, Dr. Stal was awarded the Lou Cole Award for educational excellence in the GI Division at U of T.